-Marcus Garvey lives in history as one of the first leaders of the American Civil Rights Movement.
+Marcus Garvey lives in history as one of the first leaders of the American civil rights movement.
 In the early twentieth century, he was an advocate for the social, political, and economic independence of those of African descent across the world, and Garvey staked his name and his movement on the development of economic opportunity as a source of black empowerment.
 To unite his followers toward a common goal of social progress, Garvey founded the Universal Negro Improvement Association ("UNIA"), which at its height boasted nearly 6 million members in 40 countries.
 In the words of Dr. Martin Luther King, Jr., "He was the first man on a mass scale and level to give millions of Negroes a sense of dignity and destiny.
 And make the Negro feel that he was somebody."

-Because of these achievements, Garvey was viewed as a threat to the established order by the U.S. government.
-Decades before Dr. King would become targeted for his activism, J. Edgar Hoover led the Bureau of Investigation in its surveillance of Garvey and actively sought methods to disrupt and destroy Garvey's civil rights movement.
+Because of his achievements, Garvey was unjustly viewed as a threat to the established order by the U.S. government.
+Decades before Dr. Martin Luther King would become targeted for his activism, J. Edgar Hoover led the Bureau of Investigation in its surveillance of Garvey and actively sought methods to disrupt and destroy Garvey's civil rights movement.
 In 1923, based on intelligence gathered from undercover agents posing as Garvey supporters and aided by judicial proceedings that have largely been condemned as factually unsound and politically and racially motivated, Garvey was convicted of mail fraud and sentenced to five years in federal prison.
 In partial recognition of the unsettling facts underlying the prosecution of the case, President Calvin Coolidge commuted the sentence in November 1927, but deported Garvey from the country.
+The lessons of Marcus Garvey's life should be included in the school curriculum and teacher preparation programs.